- Car leasing basics

 High prices also present another challenge to traditional vehicle purchases.
 To keep payments down, buyers are faced with taking longer-term loans that can extend beyond five, six, or even seven years.
 That’s a long time between getting into a new car, especially as the pace of model changes and the addition of new technology has quickened.
 If you want to drive a new car, leasing is the way to go since most range from two to four years in duration.

-Leasing also has the advantage of not having to worry about what to do you’re your old car when you’re ready to get a new one.
+Leasing also has the advantage of not having to worry about what to do with your old car when you’re ready to get a new one.
 Since you have no stake in that vehicle, trade-in values or trying to sell it to a private party are non-issues.
 Also, the shorter lease term also means your vehicle will likely be covered by the manufacturer’s warranty the entire time you’re in it.
 Not so with a buyer who may still be paying down their loan long after the warranty has expired.

 Keep in mind there are drawbacks to leasing.
 If you drive a lot of miles, you may find it more cost-effective to buy the car and keep it.
 Most leases cap mileage anywhere from 10,000 to 15,000 miles per year.
 Put more miles on the vehicle and you open the door to excess mileage cars, some of which can range as high as 25 cents per mile.
 You could face the prospect of paying thousands when it comes time to turn in the vehicle.